PlayFab/thundernetes/docs/quickstart.md

 CoreDNS is running at https://127.0.0.1:34253/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy
 ```

-## Install thundernetes with the installation script
+## Install Thundernetes with the installation script

-Once you have a Kubernetes cluster up and running, you can run the following command to install thundernetes.
+Once you have a Kubernetes cluster up and running, you can run the following command to install Thundernetes.
 This will install thundernetes *without* TLS authentication for the allocation API service, which should only be used on test environments.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/PlayFab/thundernetes/main/installfiles/operator.yaml
 ```

-Read the following section if you want to have TLS based authentication for the thundernetes API service.

 ### Install thundernetes with TLS authentication

 You need to create/configure the certificate that will be used to protect the allocation API service.
+A properly configured certificate (signed by a well-known CA) is recommended for production environments.

 For testing purposes, you can generate a self-signed certificate and use it to secure the allocation API service.
 You can use OpenSSL to create a self-signed certificate and key (of course, this scenario is not recommended for production).